Starlink Gen 3 Router

 Gen 3 / V4 Standard Dish → Gen 3 Router

 Already included.
-If you ordered a Standard kit in 2024 or later, the Gen 3 router is the router that came in your box.
-No upgrade needed unless you want to add additional Gen 3 routers as mesh nodes for a larger home.
+If you ordered a current Standard kit, Router 3 is typically the router in the box.
+You do not need another one unless you want to add Starlink mesh coverage in a larger home, garage, shop, or cottage.

 Starlink Mini → Gen 3 Router